MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-aad-connect-objects-attributes.md

 If you need to further debug the ADSync engine (aka the MiiServer) in terms of sync rule processing, you can enable ETW tracing on the config file (C:\Program Files\Microsoft Azure AD Sync\Bin\miiserver.exe.config).
 This method will generate an extensive verbose text file showing all the processing of sync rules, but it may be difficult to interpret all the information.
 Use this method as a last resort or if indicated by Microsoft Support.

 #### Tools
-- ASC

 - Synchronization Service Manager UI
 - Synchronization Rules Editor
 - Export-ADsyncObject script
 - Start-ADSyncSyncCycle -PolicyType Initial
 - ETW tracing SyncRulesPipeline (miiserver.exe.config)

-### Step 3: Synchronization between MV and AADCS
+## Step 3: Synchronization between MV and AADCS

 :::image type="content" source="media/breadcrumb-trail-of-sync/mv-aadcs-flow-chart.png" alt-text="MV and AADCS flow chart.":::